pojntfx/networked-linux-memsync/docs/main.md

 ## Technology

+### User Space and Kernel Space

+The kernel represents the code of an operating system.
+It directly interacts with hardware, manages system resources such as CPU time, memory and others, and enforces security policies.
+In addition to this, it is also responsible for progress scheduling, memory managements, divers and many more resposibilities depending on the implementation.
+Kernel space refers to the memory region that this system is stored and executes in.

+User space on the other hand is the portion of system memory where user applications execute.
+Applications can't directly access hardware or kernel memory; instead they use APIs to access these them[@tanenbaum2006operating].
+This API is provided in the form of syscalls, which serve as a bridge between user and kernel space.
+Well-known syscalls are `open()`, `read()`, `write()`, `close()` and `ioctl()`.
+While most syscalss have a specific purpose, `ioctl` serves as a more generic, universal syscall based on file descriptors.
+Using it, it is possible to implement device-specific actions that can't be expressed with regular system calls, but they can be an implementation hurdle for language development due to their use of numerical constants and other typing issues[@devault2022hareioctl].

 ### The Linux Kernel

-The open-source Linux kernel, was created by Linus Torvalds in 1991.
+The open-source Linux kernel was created by Linus Torvalds in 1991.
 Developed primarily in the C programming language, it has recently seen the addition of Rust as an approved language for further expansion and development, esp. of drivers[@linux2023docs].
 The powers millions of devices across the globe, including servers, desktop computers, mobile phones, and embedded devices.
 It serves as an intermediary between hardware and applications, as an abstraction layer that simplifies the interaction between them.
 It is engineered for compatibility with a wide array of architectures, such as ARM, x86, RISC-V, and others.

 The kernel does not function as a standalone operating system.
 This role is fulfilled by distributions, which build upon the Linux kernel to create fully-fledged operating systems[@love2010linux].
 Distributions supplement the kernel with additional userspace tools, examples being GNU coreutils or BusyBox.
 Depending on their target audience, they further enhance functionality by integrating desktop environments and other software.